pingevt/drupal-react-widgets/drupal-react-widgets.md

 A good admin experience has to be _designed_, _opinionated_ and _purposeful_.
 This is hard to do in a system that tries to be eveything for everyone. __Especially when you get into complex data structures!__

-^ Overall Drupal is making great strides...
-However, our projects are now.
-And as developers we need to push the boundaries.

-^ What steps can we take now??
-Lets take a deeper look at what we have available in Drupal...

 ---

 # Drupal's Admin Experience